Richard P. Phelps's Web Page

 Not on the Web (STATISTICAL/METHODOLOGY/EVALUATION):

-Longitudinal Data Analysis -- A Guide for NCES Data Users, Chapter 3, NCES, forthcoming
+Longitudinal Data Analysis -- A Guide for NCES Data Users, Chapter 3, NCES

 Doctoral Scientists and Engineers in the United States, 1997, NSF, November 2000